DSutyak/CUSail/Arduino Navgation Code/Nav V5.1/ShortTermNavigation/Readme.txt

 - The Navigation Algorithm is a work in progress.
 The boat is not capable of executing any maneuvers like Jibing and Tacking
+- The Haversine formula is used to calculate distance b/w cooordinates